mindspore-ai/docs/tutorials/experts/source_en/debug/sdc.md

 ## Use Cases

-> This document describes the usage methods and use cases of accuracy-sensitive detection.
+> This document describes the usage methods and use cases of feature value detection.

 ### Model and Dataset Preparation

-To provide a complete experience, here we implement the usage case of accuracy-sensitive detection based on the MindSpore Transformers Llama2 network.
+To provide a complete experience, here we implement the usage case of feature value detection based on the MindSpore Transformers Llama2 network.

 For the model and dataset preparation process, see [Llama 2](https://mindformers.readthedocs.io/zh-cn/latest/docs/model_cards/llama2.html).